populationgenetics/exercises/NaturalSelection/selectionAA.md

 # Selection scan exercises Part 1
 **Anders Albrechtsen**

 Go to http://hsb.upf.edu/
 This is a browser for selection for the 1000Genomes project.
-This is the largest publicly available data set for humans with more than 2500 fully sequenced individuals.
+This is a large publicly available data set for humans with more than 2500 fully sequenced individuals.

   - Uncheck everything except Tajima’s D
   - Try the SLC45A2 gene in Europeans - this is one of the strongest selected genes in Europeans
   <br/><br/>

  <p align="center">
    <img  align="left" src="fig1.png" alt="" width=300 title="">
    <img  align="left" src="fig2.png" alt="" width=300 title="">
  </p>

  <br/><br/>